yichungchen84/RV-compliance/README.md

 4. navigate to example/picorv32 and then "../../run_ct.pl -runRC -arch rv32i" to run compliance test

 RV32I - NOP, RF_width, and RF_size are 2019/2020 version due to errors in 2018/2019 version.

+for the installation of "elf2hex", please change the name and path of the configuration according to the latest riscv-toolchain for example: "./configure --target=riscv64-unknown-linux-gnu --bindir=/opt/riscv/bin"